Why marketers may have to work to rebuild consumer trust in Black Friday

 For Econsultancy, ‘the brands that do content marketing better than their competition are the companies that realise at the end of the day content marketing is about building trust.’

-The article recommends focusing on measurable outcomes to help shape your content marketing, and ensuring that your key marketing messages are easy to recognise, understand and relate to.
-Amidst the Black Friday frenzy, this simplicity could be key to drawing consumers to your brand as opposed to the competition.
+The article recommends focusing on measurable outcomes to help shape your content marketing.
+It also champions ensuring that your key marketing messages are easy to recognise, understand and relate to.
+Amidst the Black Friday frenzy, this simplicity could be key to drawing consumers to your brand.
+Let the competition be complicated and lose sales!

 Marketing Land also has some useful tips for building trust, and argues that nurturing credibility should be one of your key goals.